Travel highlights Europe Great Wall of China (World Heritage) Asia America Bus safari in Kruger National Park Africa

 Location:

 The Mediterranean island state of Malta comprises the main island of Malta, the smaller islands of Gozo and Comino and the uninhabited isles of Cominotto, Filfla and St. Pauls.
-Spanning a total area of 316 square kilometres, the main island of Malta accounts for 247 square kilometres.
-The group of islands is 93 km (approx. 58 mi) south of Sicily and 290 km (approx. 180 mi) north of the North African coast.
+Spanning a total area of 122 square miles, the main island of Malta accounts for 247 square kilometres.
+The group of islands is 58 mi south of Sicily and 180 mi north of the North African coast.

 Capital: